Pashmina Le Refuge

 Val Thorens offers great skiing throughout the winter.
 The Trois Vallées has both sunny south facing slopes, which are ideal on colder days, and higher more shaded skiing with snow-sure slopes.
 On one side, the North-facing slopes of Courchevel offer further great skiing and on the other, the Val Thorens valley has some of Europe's highest altitude skiing.
 Easy access to the entire Three Valleys makes it hard to beat from December through to late April.

-Call us on 020 3993 4743 to start planning your ski holiday to Pashmina Le Refuge
+To start planning your ski holiday to Pashmina Le Refuge

 The five star Hotel Pashmina is the latest luxury offering in Europe's highest ski resort, Val Thorens.
 With its fabulous ski in / ski out location and gourmet restaurants (1 of which is Michelin-starred), it is the ultimate sophisticated mountain refuge.